PrestaShop/docs/src/content/1.7/testing/introduction.md

 These tests can be found in `E2E` and `puppeteer` folders.

-E2E tests rely on Mocha.js and use webdriver.io as bridge to control a Selenium server.
+E2E tests rely on Mocha.js and use webdriver.io as the bridge to control a Selenium server.

 They are slowly being replaced by puppeteer tests as we are migrating the underlying technology behind these tests from [Selenium][4] to [Puppeteer][5].